M Stands for Management

 The “kitchen bill pile” is another low-tech option.
 When a bill arrives in the mail, write the due date on the outside of the envelope and place it in the pile so that the next bill is on top and the bill due furthest in the future is on the bottom.

 Regardless of the method you choose, choose one.
-Chaos will never lead to regular only payments.
+Chaos will never lead to regular monthly payments.

 Manage Your Day-to-Day Money